Select your destination country above to calculate international shipping costs from the U.S.

 If you self-palletize your shipping items for international transportation, always pay attention to wood-packing restrictions (ISPM15) that apply to all cargo shipping out of the U.S.

-There are many advantages to shipping goods overseas palletized besides some disadvantages.
+There are many advantages to shipping goods overseas palletized, besides some disadvantages.

 If you self-deliver loose shipping items to a CFS, the CFS will properly palletize and shrink-wrap them.
 The typical fee for palletizing is $35-50 per pallet, including the cost of a certified pallet provided by CFS.
 Use the opportunity.
 Do not palletize your cargo by yourself.
 Deliver light shipping boxes to CFS and allow professionals to palletize them at the CFS.
 Besides that, loose shipping boxes are much easier to handle.
-You will transfer responsibilities on ISPM 15 compliance to the CFS.
-Then, you should not face any problems related to ISPM 15 during the shipping from the USA.
+You will transfer responsibilities for ISPM 15 compliance to the CFS.
+Then, you should not face any problems related to ISPM 15 when shipping from the USA.

 DISADVANTAGES: Some additional freight charges apply due to palletizing.